rcotter/customers-cart/readme.md

 }
 ````

-### Purchase an item that from a customer's shopping cart
+### Purchase an item in a customer's shopping cart
 Substitute in the item ID to purchase as per GET customer then
 #### Request
 ```